-Project name Refresh VOIP Phone Sy stem

-Project sponsor Office of the Chief Inform action Officer

-1 Toject sponsor Office of the effect information officer

-Customers/ Internal: All NCUA

-beneficiaries External: All Credit Unions

-~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Zaterinan i in Crout Chicilio

-Budget \$ in thousands 2020 2021 2022 2023 2024

-Acquisition \$0 \$950 \$0 \$0 \$0

-Operations and \$0 \$0 \$0 \$0 \$0

-Maintenance

-Link to NCUA strategic goals Goal 3: Maximize organiz Voice over Internet Protoco -

-examiners to perform their work more effectively and efficiently, helping NCUA achieve strategic objective 3.2, "deliver an efficient organizational design supported by improved business processes and innovation" by fully replacing the end of life infrastructure, platform and endpoints to ensure voice communications capabilities which ensure business continuity.

-Project Performance measure 2020 202 1 20 22 202 3 2024

-Performance Stand up VoIP

-infrastructure, deploy

-and configure VoIP $\checkmark$

-platform, and deploy all

-user and conference

-room endpoints

-Full project completion

-Detailed project description The purpose of the Refres fully replace NCUA's tele voice communications capare stable.
-NCUA VoIP vontrol, external and intercalling plans and VoIP de the VoIP infrastructure we experience. ephone system (in pabilities in order voice components nal call routing, leask/soft phone.
-In th M365, which w frastructure, to ensure th include Ses ocal and long addition, No would give N platform, an at business co sion Initiation g-distance ca CUA is evalu NCUA users d endpoints ontinuity an Protocol ( Il plans, into atting how to better coll to ensure d operations SIP), call ernational o integrate aboration

-Once installed, the new place system is no longer support unanticipated failure. • - •
+Project name Refresh VOIP Phone Sy stem Project sponsor Office of the Chief Information Officer Customers/ beneficiaries Internal: All NCUA External: All Credit Unions Budget \$ in thousands 2020 2021 2022 2 2023 2024 C Acquisition \$0 \$950 \$0 \$0 \$0 Operations and Maintenance \$0 \$0 \$0 \$0 \$0 strategic goals Voice over Internet Protocol (VoIP) Phone System project will enable credit union examiners to perform their work more effectively and efficiently, helping NCUA achieve strategic objective 3.2, "deliver an efficient organizational design supported by improved business processes and innovation" by fully replacing the end of life infrastructure, platform and endpoints to ensure voice communications capabilities which ensure business continuity.
+Project Performance measure 2020 202 1 2 2022 2023 2024 Performance Stand up VoIP infrastructure, deploy and configure VoIP platform, and deploy all user and conference room endpoints Full project completion i is dependent upon the NCUA 's return to normal , onsite op peration.
+Detailed project description The purpose of the Refresh Voice over Internet Protocol (VoIP) Phone System project is to fully replace NCUA's telephone system (infrastructure, platform, and endpoints) to ensure voice communications capabilities in order to ensure that business continuity and operations are stable.
+NCUA VoIP voice components include Session Initiation Protocol (SIP), call control, external and internal call routing, local and long-distance call plans, international calling plans and VoIP desk/soft phone.
+In addition, NCUA is evaluating how to integrate the VoIP infrastructure with M365, which would give NCUA users a better collaboration experience.
+Once installed, the new phone system will help ensure business continuity, since the current system is no longer supported by the manufacturer, presenting a high risk of permanent, unanticipated failure.

-Quarterly March/2021 Acquisition Award project schedule June/2021 Begin replacement of VoIP appliances. and deliverables September/2021 December/2021 Complete VoIP replacement of all appliances and close out.
-Project Risks Risk Mitigation and Mitigation If the acquisition timeframe is Provide all required procurement artifacts well in Strategies extended, then the implementation schedule will be delayed. advance of deadlines and manage all activities closely with clear escalation paths for higher level issue resolution.
-If resources are ass signed to other Create integrated master schedule with clear assignments, then the implementation process for resource prioritization and scheduling. schedule will be de elayed.
-If onsite access to NCUA offices Utilize local OCIO and NCUA resources to continues to be res tricted due to the perform physical installation and testing with COVID-19 pander nic, hardware assistance from Central Office resources. installation and tes sting could be delayed.
+Quarterly March/2021 Acquisition Award project schedule June/2021 Begin replacement of of VoIP appliances. and deliverables September/2021 December/2021 Complete VoIP repl acement of all appliances and close out.
+Project Risks Risk Mitigation and Mitigation If the acquisition ti meframe is Provide all required procurement artifacts well in Strategies extended, then the implementation advance of deadlines and manage all activities schedule will be de elayed. closely with clear escalation paths for higher level issue resolution.
+If resources are ass signed to other Create integrated master schedule with clear assignments, then t the implementation process for resource prioritization and scheduling. schedule will be de elayed.
+If onsite access to I NCUA offices Utilize local OCIO and NCUA resources to continues to be res tricted due to the perform physical installation and testing with COVID-19 panden nic, hardware assistance from Central Office resources. installation and tes ting could be delayed.